MicrosoftDocs/win32/desktop-src/FileIO/working-with-nvme-devices.md

 Note that the caller needs to allocate a single buffer containing STORAGE\_PROPERTY\_QUERY and the size of STORAGE\_PROTOCOL\_SPECIFIC\_DATA.
 In this example, it’s using the same buffer for input and output from the property query.
 That’s why the buffer that was allocated has a size of “FIELD\_OFFSET(STORAGE\_PROPERTY\_QUERY, AdditionalParameters) + sizeof(STORAGE\_PROTOCOL\_SPECIFIC\_DATA) + NVME\_MAX\_LOG\_SIZE”.
 Although separate buffers could be allocated for both input and output, we recommend using a single buffer to query NVMe related-information.

 identifyControllerData->NN is Number of Namespaces (NN).
 Windows detects a namespace as a physical drive.
-This number is up to SCSI_MAXIMUM_LUNS_PER_TARGET.
-A LUN is assigned as a namespace's Namespace ID - 1.

 ### Example: NVMe Get Log Pages query